gwuhaolin/web-webpack-plugin/readme.md

             // file name for output file, required.
             // pay attention not to duplication of name,as is will cover other file
             filename: 'index.html',
-            // this html's require entry,must be an array.dependent resource will inject into html use the order entry in array.
+            // this html's requires entry,must be an array.dependent resource will inject into html use the order entry in array.
-            require: ['A', 'B'],
+            requires: ['A', 'B'],
         }),
     ]
 };